dfeng/blog/_posts/2014-12-25-happy-holidays.md

 ![](/img/IMG_8896.jpg)

-I end this holiday post with a message from the [Communist Party](http://sinosphere.blogs.nytimes.com/2014/12/25/atheist-china-cracks-down-on-a-force-of-the-west-christmas/).
+We end this broadcast with a message from the [Communist Party](http://sinosphere.blogs.nytimes.com/2014/12/25/atheist-china-cracks-down-on-a-force-of-the-west-christmas/).

 > Christmas is a tinsel-draped Trojan horse that aims to subvert traditional Chinese culture.